HandsOnDataViz/book/docs/HandsOnDataViz.md

 </tbody>
 </table>

 But wait—this still isn’t a fair comparison.
-Look at the top five states again and you’ll notice that all of them are located along the Northeastern US corridor, which has a high concentration of public transit, such as trains and subways.
-If people in urban areas like New York and Boston are less likely to drive motor vehicles, or take shorter trips than people in rural states where homes are more distantly spread out, that also could affect our data.
+Look at the five states on the list and you’ll notice that all of them are located along the Northeastern US corridor, which has a high concentration of public transit, such as trains and subways.
+If people in urban areas like New York and Boston are less likely to drive motor vehicles, or take shorter trips than people in rural states where homes are more distantly spread out, that might affect our data.
 Let’s strive for a better comparison and rephrase the question again, this time to adjust for differences in mileage, not population.

-1.  *Which US states had the lowest number of motor vehicle crash deaths when adjusted for total miles traveled?* Once again, we *normalize* the death data by adjusting it to account for a different factor: the estimated total number of miles driven (in millions) by people in all cars, trucks, and motorcycles that traveled in each state, including both in-state and out-of-state drivers, in 2018.
+1.  *Which US states had the lowest number of motor vehicle crash deaths when adjusted for vehicle mileage?* Once again, we *normalize* the death data by adjusting it to account for a different factor: vehicle miles traveled (VMT), the estimated total number of miles (in millions) traveled by cars, vans, trucks, and motorcycles, on all roads and highways in the state, in 2018.
 In our spreadsheet, we calculate it as `Deaths / Vehicle Miles * 100`, with the multiplier to present the results more clearly.
-This time Massachusetts rises to the top of the list, with only 0.54 motor vehicle crash deaths per 100 million miles traveled, as shown in as shown in Table <a href="#tab:deaths-miles">6.3</a>.
-Also, note that the District of Columbia has fallen out of the top 5, while Minnesota now appears on the list.
+This time Massachusetts *appears* to be the safest state, with only 0.54 motor vehicle crash deaths per 100 million miles traveled, as shown in as shown in Table
+    <a href="#tab:deaths-miles">6.3</a>.
+Also, note that the District of
+    Columbia has fallen further down the list and been replaced by Minnesota.

 <table>
 <caption>Table 6.3: US States with lowest number of motor vehicle crash deaths per miles traveled, 2018</caption>